How Did We Come To This?

 The Feminisation of Radicalism

-2007 was the year men decided their interest would be better served if they sent women to the barricades.
+2007 was the year men decided their interest would be better served if they sent women to man the barricades.
 That was the year of the Hérouxville Fourteen.
 It was an inspired decision.
 The motion introduced by women in the Canadian Parliament and in the Ontario legislature condemning Islamophobia and racism in the same breath is the result.
-Misogyny never had it so good with a promise of even better things to come.
+Misogyny never had more determined and effective champions.

 Negotiating a Minefield

 Canadians, by and large, are not racist; Ms. Iqra Khalid's claim to the contrary, with which her Liberal colleagues in Parliament agree, notwithstanding.
-Accusing non-believers of being both Islamophobes and racists is simply one of the ways, as mentioned earlier, that activists in Allah's Cause, with the help of Chahdortt Djavann's "useful idiots"* have "mined the debate" by equating a rational fear of Islam with an irrational fear of people with a different complexion.
+Accusing non-believers of being both Islamophobes and racists is simply one of the ways, as mentioned earlier, that activists in Allah's Cause, in the words of Chahdortt Djavann, "have mined the debate" by equating a rational fear of Islam with an irrational fear of people with a different complexion.

 Patricia Crone in Slaves on Horses writes that Islamic scriptures have "an extraordinary capacity to resist internal criticism, a feature unparalleled in either the Skandhara [the life of the Buddha] or the Gospels, but characteristic of the entire Islamic tradition, and most pronounced in the Koran: one can take the picture presented or one can leave it, but one cannot work with it."